trentlarson/endorser-ch/sql/README.md

 -- cache table, for quick retrieval of GiveAction claims with a provider CREATE TABLE give_provider (
-    giveHandleId TEXT, -- handleId of the GiveAction to which the provider contributes providerId TEXT, -- DID or handle ID of the provider entity who helps make the give possible
+    giveHandleId TEXT, -- handleId of the GiveAction to which the provider contributes -- handle ID of the provider entity who helps make the give possible -- (DIDs are agents)
+    providerId TEXT,

     -- whether both giver and provider have confirmed this relationship (boolean, 1 = confirmed) -- (This does not mean that receipt is confirmed, but that both sides of